GraniteWMS/GraniteDocs/docs/integration/acumatica/sdk-provider.md

 ## How it connects

 The upwards integration achieved using Acumatica's rest API.
-For more details on the Acumatica object's used in integration please consult the Acumatica over view.
+For more details on the Acumatica object's used in integration please consult the [Acumatica Overview](acumatica-overview.md).

 ## Setup